 Common allergens include:

-Stewart GA, Richardson JP, Zhang J, Robinson C. The structure and function of allergens.
-In: Adkinson NF, Bochner BS, Burks AW, et al, eds.
+Stewart GA, Robinson C. The structure and function of allergens.
+In: Burks AW, Holgate ST, O'Hehir RE, et al, eds.
 Middleton's Allergy: Principles and Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 26.BACK TO TOP
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 26.BACK TO TOP

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 Health Content Provider

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.